 - Go to the bank with these three documents and change all of your RMB into your choice of currency.
 Do this inside your account, NOT CASH.
 With these documents, you can exchange any amount of yuan up to the amount you got paid.
 So you can do the entire transfer in one day without the daily limit.

 - When you have your currency in your Chinese account you can simply go online and wire the money back to your home account.

 This sounds complicated but it really isn’t.
 Once you have done it once then you will be able to do it easily once a month from then on.
 Also I recommend ICBC Bank as their online banking is very good.

 3. Send a bank card home

 This is the last option you have but I have no idea how much an ATM in your country is going to charge for cash withdrawals.
 What you do is tell the bank that you lost your card when you haven’t and post this back to someone in your home country that you trust.

 This means you have a card to use, as well as them.
 They then go to an ATM and withdraw the cash and deposit in your home account.
 We have been told about this option by a few people – apparently the banks don’t actually cancel your card if you lose it so be careful with it!

 Unfortunately it is like this as they have changed the rules in the last couple of years.
-Some people who have lived here longer than me still have accounts set up that new foreign national no longer have access to, including me.
+Some people who have lived in Beijing longer than me still have accounts set up that new foreign national no longer have access to, including me.

-If you have any questions about this, and I’m almost certain you do, please give me a shout at email@example.com and I will discuss the best option for you to send money home.
+If you have any questions about this, and I’m almost certain you do, please give me a shout at [email protected] and I will discuss the best option for you to send money from China.